Afghanistan became a Party to the WHO Framework Convention on Tobacco Control on November 11, 2010.

 Tobacco Advertising, Promotion and Sponsorship

 Most forms of tobacco advertising and promotion are prohibited.
-However, product display at points of sale, vending machine sales, and unpaid depiction are not prohibited under the law.
+However, product display at points of sale and unpaid depiction are not prohibited under the law.
 There are some restrictions on tobacco sponsorship.

 Tobacco Packaging and Labeling